Coswold/Dragon_Ball_API/docs/README.md

 # DragonBallAPI

 ## What it is
 The Dragon Ball API is a RESTful API based on the television series Dragon Ball.
-By creating an account, you will get 5 queries per week, returning either characters or planets from the series.
+API queries are limited by IP address and will return either characters or planets from the series.
+By creating an account, you will be able to submit character data.
 I am currently working on adding characters and planets to the database and have added the option for you to contribute as well.
 I am still working on how to verify the input from users.
 Check out the deployment [here](https://dragon-ball-api.herokuapp.com/).

 ## Introduction
 This documentation will help you get familiar with the resources of the Dragon Ball API and show you how to make different queries, so that you can get the most out of it.